 Steps to Filter Internal Traffic in Google Analytics

 First of all, you log in to your Google Analytics account.
-Select your domain name for which you want to filter internal traffic in Google analytics.
+Select the domain name for which you want to filter internal traffic in Google analytics.

 After selecting the domain, you click on Admin.
 This Admin option is available on the left sidebar menu.

-When you will click on Admin, you will have the page like above.
+When you will click on Admin, you will have a page like the above.
 The above is a sample page to make you clear.
 Now you just need to click on Filter.